Hydration (Bread)

 The ratio of water to flour in bread dough, expressed as a percentage.
 Higher hydration means wetter, more open-crumb bread.

 Hydration in bread baking is the ratio of water to flour expressed as a percentage.
-A dough made with 1,000g of flour and 700g of water is at 70% hydration.
+A dough made with 1,000g of flour and 700g of water sits at 70% hydration.
 This single number tells you more about how your bread will look, feel, and taste than almost any other variable in the recipe.

 Hydration is part of the baker's percentage system, where every ingredient is expressed as a percentage of total flour weight.
 Flour is always 100%, and everything else is relative to it.
 Understanding hydration is the key to reading bread formulas, adapting recipes, and troubleshooting dough behavior.

-How to calculate hydration
+How to calculate dough hydration

 The formula is straightforward: